Mold and Gut Health: Watch Out for Harmful Mycotoxins

 Antibacterial properties

 Unfortunately, this means that it is also possible for environmental exposure to mycotoxins to degrade the beneficial bacteria in your gut.
-When mycotoxins attack your gut barrier, this sends alarm signals in the gut.
+When mycotoxins attack your gut barrier, this sends alarm signals to the gut.
 Unfortunately, in many cases, these signals may degrade your gut microbiome [13].

 Support of pathogens

-After the beneficial bacteria in your gut are killed off, a niche is left open that often is filled by more unfriendly bacteria.
-Animal studies have shown that mycotoxin exposure can increase the likelihood of these unfriendly bacteria taking root in your microbiome [36].
+After the beneficial bacteria in your gut are killed off, a niche is left open that is often filled by more unfriendly bacteria.
+Animal studies have shown that mycotoxin exposure can increase the likelihood of these unfriendly bacteria taking root in your microbiome [37].

-Luckily, a robust gut microbiome is a great defense against invading mycotoxins [37].
-We’ll cover this more in detail later!
+Luckily, a robust gut microbiome is a great defense against invading mycotoxins [38].

 Ways to protect yourself from mold exposure